Symplectic topology and ideal-valued measures: Constructing a symplectic cohomology of pairs

 and the \tb{relative symplectic cohomology of the pair} $(K,K')$ as its cohomology:

 \end{defin}

 Theorem \ref{thm:existence_relative_SH_pairs} is an immediate consequence of the following result: \begin{thm} The relative symplectic cohomology of a pair is well-defined independently of the chosen data.
-Moreover, it is a relative symplectic cohomology of pairs with coefficients in $\Lambda_{\geq 0}$. \end{thm} The assertion that the symplectic cohomology of a pair is well-defined is proved in Section \ref{ss:SH_pair_well_defined}, which also includes all the other properties with the exception of the product, which is constructed in the next subsection.
+Moreover, it is a relative symplectic cohomology of pairs with coefficients in $\Lambda_{\geq 0}$. \end{thm} The proof of this theorem occupies Section \ref{ss:SH_pair_well_defined}, where we prove that the symplectic cohomology of a pair is well-defined and its properties are proved, with the exception of the Product axiom, to which Section \ref{ss:constructing_product} is dedicated.

-\begin{rem} Defining relative cohomology on the chain level by taking a cocone is a standard construction in homotopy theory when dealing with relative (co)homology, see for instance \cite[p.78]{bott1982differential} for such a definition for relative de Rham cohomology. \end{rem}